 There is no average car accident lawsuit timeline.
 Some car crash claims settle in a matter of weeks or a few months, but others could take a year or more before they go to trial.
 The time it takes to get financial compensation following a collision depends greatly on the facts of the case, whether you need to sue, and other factors.

 Working with a car accident attorney ensures you meet all necessary deadlines, your case continues to progress, and you get answers to any questions you may have.
-They will also manage your claim so you can focus on getting better.
+They will also manage your accident claim so you can focus on getting better.

 Most Car Accident Lawsuits Settle Outside of Court